-The Best Curl-Defining Techniques For Natural Hair, According to YouTube
+How to Spiral Curls on Natural Hair, According to YouTube

 Flexi-Rod or Perm Rod Set Method

 If you prefer doing your hair right before bed so it has ample time to settle, a flexi-rod set will keep all of your hard work secure and in place as you sleep.
-You can pick up these styrofoam sticks at your local beauty supply store and
+You can pick up these Styrofoam sticks at your local beauty supply store.

 Lay the rod flat against your scalp and wrap the hair around the rod, working your way down.
 If you want a smoother look, stop every couple of seconds to brush through the curls.
 Once you’re done wrapping the hair, bend both ends of the rods into each other until you form a tight circle.
-Repeat this throughout the hair and hold your entire do in place with a silk and satin bonnet.
-After you’ve removed the rods in the morning, use a tail comb to gently style the curls without disturbing their newly-defined shape.
+Repeat this throughout the hair and hold your entire ‘do in place with a silk and satin bonnet.
+After you’ve removed the rods in the morning, use a tail comb to gently style the curls without disturbing their newly defined shape.